mkomod/sb/README.md

 ## Configuration

 There's only one variable to configure for `sb` and that's the address of your webserver.
-This is found in the `Makefile`. `sb` uses rsync and SSH to upload content, so for convince you can run `ssh-copy-id` to store your login credentials and allow for passwordless uploads.
+This is found in the `Makefile`.

 ```
 server="user@server.com:/path/to/webpage/directory"
 ```

+### Passwordless uploads

+`sb` uses rsync and SSH to upload content, for convinience you can run `ssh-copy-id` and follow the steps to store your login credentials and allow for passwordless uploads.

 ### Styling